ballerina-platform/ballerina-dev-website/learn/tooling-guide/cli-tools/openapi.md

 You can give the specific tags and operations that you need to document as services without documenting all the operations using these optional `--tags` and `--operations` commands.

 `(-o|--output)` is an optional parameter.
 You can use this to give the output path for the generated files.
-If not, it will take the execution path as the output path.
+If not, it will take the path of the current directory as the output path.

 ##### Modes